- Getting Access

 - Contact Us

 The mission of the Advanced Microscopy Facility is to support biosciences research at Berkeley Lab by providing capabilities to which individual laboratories might not otherwise have access.
-Others interested in using the facility please see below under “Getting Access.”
-Instruments in the facility include two Zeiss LSM710 confocal laser scanning microscopes.
+There is one Zeiss LSM710 confocal laser scanning microscope (LSM2), which is managed by Antoine Snijders.
+For access, training, and questions, please contact him via email or phone (see Contact Us, below).

 The facility is located at 717 Potter Street, Berkeley.
-Training is required before use of the instruments.
-Training sessions can be scheduled by emailing Peter Kim for LSM1 or Javier Ceja-Navarro for LSM2.
+Training is required before use of the instrument.
+Training sessions can be scheduled by emailing Antoine Snijders.
 Relevant Environment/Health/Safety (EHS) training also needs to be completed prior to access.

 In order to log in on the computers that control each instrument, an account is needed on Berkeley Lab’s Active Directory or Windows Domain system (Note: This is different from the LDAP account which is used for email, LETS, etc.).
 Many Berkeley Lab users already have an account and can simply use that to log in.
 If not, visit this website to request a Windows Domain account.
 More information about Active Directory.